jasonhuras/Educational-Demo-Nim-Minigame/README.md

 If you chose to use another C compiler, you must link all 3 C source files

 ## Usage
-1) Download source files and compile using the `make` command
+1) Download source files and compile using the makefile and the `make` command
 2) Run the executable with command line parameters as follows.
 The first arguement is either '0' or '1', 0 indicating that the computer goes first and 1 indicating the player goes first.
 The following arguments indicate the amount of matches in each row, with each seperated by a space
 3) Example run command `./a 0 5 3 2 1` would create a board that looks like :
 ```